terraform-aws-modules/terraform-aws-fsx/examples/lustre/README.md

-# Complete AWS FSx Example
+# Complete AWS FSx for Lustre Example

 Configuration in this directory creates: